sub0xdai/sub0xdai/README.md

     Terminal: Bash
     OS: Arch Linux + Windows 11

-_Below is stuff I have played with to varying degrees at one point of another_
+_Below is stuff I have played with to varying degrees at one point or another_

 Languages